 If you don't want to get pregnant - or get your partner pregnant - you need to use birth control, also called contraception or family planning.
 There are lots different types of birth control methods.
 Another way to avoid getting pregnancy is abstinence.

-There are a lot of factors that affect your choice of birth control method.
+There are a lot of factors that affect your choice of contraceptive method.
 How old are you?
 Can you get the method in your country?
 How acceptable is the method in your culture?
 How do you and your partner feel about it?

 The Copper-T IUD, which is often sold under the name 'Multiload' is a non-hormonal birth control device that sits in your uterus or womb.
 It’s a t-shaped piece of plastic wrapped with a coil of copper-wire.
 That's why some people call it the 'coil'.